 In an earlier post I covered a different Run Command example.
-That was how to use the Alteryx Run Command tool to publish a Tableau Data Extract to the Tableau Server in an Alteryx workflow using TabCmd.
+That was how to use the Alteryx Run Command tool to publish a Tableau Data Extract to the Tableau Server.
+That Alteryx workflow called TabCmd from the a Run Command tool.

 Credit to this needs to be given to jdunkerley79 who kindly supplied the solution in the Alteryx forum: http://community.alteryx.com/t5/Data-Preparation-Blending/Can-Alteryx-unzip-a-file-as-part-of-the-workflow/td-p/10604